tenstorrent/tt-tutorial/tt-metalium/prog_examples/add_2_integers_in_compute.md

-# Add 2 Integers in Compute Kernel
+# Add 2 Integers in a Compute Kernel

 In this example, we will build a TT-Metal program that will add two vectors containing integers together, using data movement and compute kernels.